philc/book-notes/engineering/working in public - nadia eghbal.md

   take inspiration from them.
 N=1 lets them keep the whole project in their heads and avoid any overhead resulting from collaboration.
   * "I won't use your code.
 I love that people send me ideas, but I actually enjoy coding... so I will gladly take your suggestions, though I will write it myself."
-(Author of Lua, about PRs for Lua)
+(Roberto Ierusalimschy, author of Lua, about PRs for Lua)
-  * Sole maintainer makes it possible to achieve aesthetic goals like minimalism.
+  * The sole maintainer model makes it possible to achieve aesthetic goals like minimalism.
 * "User-to-user systems are a way of distributing costs without appropriating attention from producers."
   * John Resig: "The very first person I brought on to the jQuery project wasn't another developer to help contribute... it was someone to help manage our community."
-* Maintainers could consider charging for "write access" (the ability to appropriate their attention) rather than charging for read access, or soliciting donations.
+* Maintainers could consider charging for "write access" (the ability to appropriate their attention) rather than charging for read access, or they could solicit donations.
 Charging makes their attention "excludable."
   * "One popular project hosts regular 'office hours' with its highest-paying supporters as a perk of sponsorship."
 * Argues that social status is the typical reward currency for creators, but open source developers